wencruz/ModuleManager/Managing-dynamic-modules.md

 Any saves or craft you had prior to this point would then be broken - that is anything saved to the persistence file from a module, any form of persistence state, would not be able to be retrieved.
 KSP would just plod along anyhow, leaving everything at the settings they began with in the LOADING scene.

-This would cause for example docking ports to think they were detached, when they were actually attached and thus you not to be able to undock ships.
+This caused various difficult to identify errors - for example docking ports save their 'docked' or 'undocked' state in the save, so after any module order change they would think they were detached, when they were actually attached and thus you not to be able to undock ships.
 All sorts of other obscure issues can occur.
 It depends very much on the module how exactly this affects it.
 Stateless modules such as those for FAR it wouldn't matter at all.
 Statefull ones would be affected to varying degrees.
+Even if your MM patch didn't directly affect a module, since the order of definition of modules changed then any module defined after that one would not load up properly.

 Previously we've managed by just adding modules to the end of the list.
 This will work okay-ish - at least the core modules don't end up broken, but you never know when some other mod would go adding its own module to the list, potentially ahead of yours, and messing everything up.

 ## The fix

-The new version of MM has two things in place to prevent this:
+The new version of MM has things in place to prevent this:

 1. The order of definition of things is no longer changed when you edit (@) them
 1. SaveGameFixer runs through all previous save games and fixes them whenever KSP starts up